daniel-rusu/pods4k/immutable-arrays/src/test/kotlin/com/danrusu/pods4k/immutableArrays/TESTING-STRATEGY.md

 println(number!!::class.java) // java.lang.Integer
 ```

+When checking that a value is of a primitive type, like **int**, we can't check whether the class is an
+**Int** since a value that is auto-boxed into a **java.lang.Integer** wrapper will also pass that test.
+We also can't
+create a utility function for this check because if that function accepts a generic type then the value will be
+auto-boxed before being tested even if the function is inline with a reified generic type.
+Similarly, if a utility
+method accepts a primitive type then the value will be automatically unboxed before being tested so we won't know the
+type of the initial value.

 #### How to validate primitive types:

-Unlike the Java wrapper classes, primitive classes are not exposed so we can't reference them directly.
+Unlike the Java wrapper classes, primitive classes are not exposed, so we can't reference them directly.
 To
 reference these internal JVM classes, we need to get the class of a value that is known to be primitive and check
 against that instead: